Thousands more evacuate in Sydney even though heavy rains ease | Science-Environment

 - Australia

-A wild storm system that has pounded several parts of Sydney with torrential rain for four days has moved away from the city, satellite images showed on Wednesday, although rivers remained above danger levels, forcing more evacuations.
-More than 85,000 people in New South Wales, most in Sydney's western suburbs, have been asked to either evacuate or warned they might receive evacuation orders, up from Tuesday's 50,000, authorities said.
+A wild storm system that has pounded parts of Sydney with torrential rain for four days has moved away from the city, satellite images showed on Wednesday, although rivers remained above danger levels, forcing more evacuations.
+In Australia's third major flooding episode this year, more than 85,000 people in New South Wales, most in Sydney's western suburbs, have been asked to either evacuate or warned they might receive evacuation orders, up from Tuesday's 50,000, authorities said.

+The intense low-pressure system off Australia's east coast moved to the mid-north coast of New South Wales stretching across 300 kilometers (186 miles), with the weather bureau predicting rainfall in excess of 200 millimeters (8 inches) in some places there over six hours.
+Torrential rains since Saturday continue to dump waters into river catchments around Sydney, already near full capacity before the latest deluge, as authorities warned the floods crisis could extend until early next week.

+Miner Glencore, the top coal producer in Australia, said its operations in the Hunter region in New South Wales had faced some "short-term impacts due to the current wet weather" but did not provide any specific details.
+A Port of Newcastle spokesperson said there had been intermittent disruption since Monday but operations were expected to return to normal around midday on Wednesday.

-Television footage showed cars parked on top of rooftops and residents lining up homes and businesses with sandbags, while emergency crews were seen rescuing stranded farm animals.
-Some regions in New South Wales were hit with up to 700 mm (28 inches) of rainfall since Saturday, more than the annual average, but conditions have begun to ease in Sydney.
+Social media footage showed residents using boats to transport fuel and essential supplies to homes cut off by floods.
+Many were seen piling up sandbags to protect homes and businesses, while emergency crews rescued stranded farm animals.
+Some regions in New South Wales have been hit with up to 700 mm (28 inches) of rainfall since Saturday - in itself already more than the annual average - but conditions have begun to ease in Sydney.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)